yedivanseven/Bayesian/README.md

 + `graphviz 2.38`

 ## 3. Model Selection
-Here, we explore the possibility of re-using Monte-Carlo samples to actually compute the Bayes-factors between two models and, thus, decide which one to pick to describe our data.
+Here, we explore the possibility of re-using Monte-Carlo samples to actually compute the Bayes factors between two models and, thus, decide which one to pick to describe our data.

 #### Specific dependendencies
 This notebook now runs on